JeffGiroux/f5_terraform/AWS/Standalone/README.md

 ## To Do
 - Community support only.
 Not F5 supported.
-- Move to AWS secret manager.
-Currently passwords are stored in clear text in the runtime init YAML file local to the BIG-IP box.
 - TS still not used and not installed

 ## Issues
 - Find an issue?
 Fork, clone, create branch, fix and PR.
 I'll review and merge into the main branch.
 Or submit a GitHub issue with all necessary details and logs.

 ## Contents